 Back in the day, the Yellow Pages was the gold standard for finding a business.
-If you needed a plumber, you looked up “plumber” in the Yellow Pages and the plumber options were listed in alphabetical order.
+If you needed a plumber, you picked up the hefty paper directory book and looked up “plumber”.
+The plumber options were listed in alphabetical order.
 That is why there are so many “AAA Plumbers” and such to this day.
 Your name showed up first in the Yellow Pages if it started with an “A”.
 You could also buy ads, so savvy plumbers would buy a large ad to showcase that they were the “trusted source” or that they “fix problems in a jiffy.”
 They had a small square and they made that ad work for them.
+People who saw the ad were likely keenly interested in finding a plumber, so it worked.
 You could also pay to have your business name bolded.
 Free listings included your business name, phone number and an address.

 Today, directories are online and your digital presence matters more than any other marketing platform.
 When you need that same plumber today, you turn to the Google search bar, right?
 Google is therefore where you need to show up to grow your business.
 And, just as the plumbers wanted to show up first and be seen in the Yellow Pages, there are effective strategies that make your company show up when someone uses the Google search bar, which is today’s Yellow Pages.
-This applies to all businesses, not just plumbers:
+And, to be clear, this applies to all businesses, not just plumbers!

 As an aside, when you implement the best practices to show up on Google, you’ll show up well on other search engines, like Bing, as well.
 So, when we talk about Google, it’s because Google is the dominant player.
 But, the steps you are using for Google will help you across the board.